jumpinjackie/mapguide-react-layout-example/README.md

    * Webpack
  * Loading the viewer in a custom viewer template `sample_template.html`
  * The `View as KML` custom script command
+ * Sub-classing `ApplicationViewModel` to register custom redux reducer functions for custom redux application state (messages)
  * The `Demo Component` InvokeURL using the `component://` pseudo-URI scheme to load the custom demo component into the Task Pane
+    * Use of custom redux actions to push messages to a custom application state branch
+ * The `Message Component` which displays messages from the custom application state branch